 The Lost Generation made their home on the Left Bank, and St. Germain was one of their prime neighborhoods.
 You see the history throughout the streets of Saint-Germain and the surrounding neighborhoods.

 One of the most famous establishments in this neighborhood is Les Deux Magots — a cafe frequented by Hemingway, Picasso, Dali, and, well, the rest of the cast of Midnight in Paris. 😉

-Mario, being a huge Camus fan, insisted we stop at the venerable absurdist’s favorite hotspot — Cafe de Flore.
+Being a huge Camus fan, I decided to stop at the venerable absurdist’s favorite hotspot — Cafe de Flore.

 While these famed cafes charge far more for a cup of coffee than seems appropriate, it’s nice just to enjoy the atmosphere and think about all that these walls have seen.